 “Chuck and the guys are in the basement.”

-Steve winced at his dad’s use of his name, paced for a moment, and then wandered back to the table.
+Steve winced at his dad’s use of his name, and then wandered back to the table.
 Curt was studying the dice.
 Rei now had a Coke and watched the upper stairs.

 Tess’s blue jeans and boots preceded her into view.
 As she entered the room, she hopped over the last few steps.
 She had on a knit turquoise sweater.
-The eyeliner was toned back, and her brows had been thinned.
-Steve glanced back to see Rei stop his Coke halfway to his open mouth.
+The eyeliner was toned back.
 This new Tess was even prettier than the old one.
+Steve glanced over to see Rei stop his Coke halfway to his open mouth.

 He wished she’d come punked out.

 Steve’s mouth felt dry.
-A second later, he caught a faint jasmine scent from her hair, not quite perfume.
+A second later, he caught a floral scent from her hair, not quite perfume.

 Rei sauntered over and extended his hand, sticking the other in his back pocket.
 “I’m Rei.”
 He slouched as if in apology for his height.
 Tess was actually just a couple inches shorter.